109: PLEASED TO MEET YOU, MR. PRESIDENT!

 The Maranatha Baptist Church was built in 1978 with the help of sitting President Jimmy Carter.
 After they left the White House, Jimmy and Rosalynn have attended services in this church since.

 During our drive out to the Maranatha Baptist Church, my photographer noticed a giant smiling peanut along the side of the road.
 The nut’s grin resembled Jimmy Carter’s signature smile and Tom figured it had something to do with the President.
 When my Chatty-Cathy camera guy finished his discussion with the police officer, we headed back to find the giant peanut.
-Soon after Vicki pulled the Highlander into the nearby gas station parking lot, I was removed from my camera case where I found myself face-to-face with a 13-foot tall smiling peanut statue.
+Soon after Vicki pulled the Highlander into the nearby gas station parking lot, I was removed from my camera case where I found myself face-to-face with a 13-foot-tall smiling peanut statue.
 It was the largest peanut I had ever seen; and as it turned out, it was the second largest statue of a peanut in the world.
 The campaign statue was originally commissioned by the Indiana Democratic Party and was featured at Carter campaign rallies around that state in 1976.
 Not only was the peanut 13 feet tall, it also had a large, toothy grin that was modeled after Carter’s smile.
 When Tom brought me closer to the monstrosity, I could see that Mother Nature hadn’t been kind to the peanut as there were marks, dings, and pieces missing from the “shell” of the large nut.
 But that wasn’t a total surprise; after all, the peanut statue was 43 years old; it had been constructed of chicken wire and polyurethane; and it’s been left exposed to the environment for decades.

 Although the iconic Jimmy Carter campaign statue looked worse for wear, it was still cool to stand alongside the gigantic smiling peanut.